Don't Know Where to Start? You're in the Right Place.

 Entry-Level Positions

 These are the jobs you're targeting with zero offshore experience.
 No degree required.
-Once you're on the boat, advancement is fast for people who show up and work hard.

 Roustabout